Ousso11/Ousso11.github.io/_research_projects/1_axa.md

 ### 2. Graph Embedding and Similarity Retrieval

-We explore multiple graph-based retrieval strategies:
+We explore several graph-based retrieval strategies:

 - **Node similarity**: comparing object/entity types.
 - **Edge similarity**: comparing relationships between objects.
 - **Local matching**: combining node and edge features.
-- **Global matching**: encoding full scene graphs using GNNs or graph encoders.
+- **Global matching**: encoding full scene graphs with GNNs or graph transformers.
-- **Hybrid retrieval**: fusing both local and global similarity signals.
+- **Hybrid retrieval**: fusing local and global similarity signals.

+For each image, we extract a scene graph and encode it using a **graph transformer** with a designated **query vertex**.
+We apply the same process to text-generated graphs, ensuring structural consistency.

+To improve alignment, we use **cross-attention mechanisms**, optionally applying the **Hungarian algorithm** for optimal node/edge matching.
+This supports multiple retrieval modes:

+- **Object-centric**: retrieve based on key entities.
+- **Relation-aware**: focus on spatial/semantic relationships.
+- **Scene-type**: match overall graph structure (e.g., "urban area").
+- **Graph-template**: retrieve scenes matching a user-defined graph.

+---

 ### 3. Training

-- We use a **contrastive loss** to align image and text scene graph embeddings.
+We train with a mix of:

+- **Contrastive loss**: aligns matching image-text graph pairs.
+- **Triplet loss**: enforces margin-based separation from incorrect matches.

+This dual-loss setup improves both global alignment and fine-grained discrimination, supporting robust retrieval across diverse satellite scenes.

 ## Evaluation & Benchmarking

-We design a **retrieval benchmark protocol** for the STAR dataset, including:
+We design a **retrieval benchmark protocol** on the STAR dataset, featuring:

-- Standard retrieval metrics: **Recall@K**, **Mean Average Precision (mAP)**.
+- Standard metrics: **Recall@K** and **Mean Average Precision (mAP)**.
-- Comparison against baselines such as:
-  - **CLIP** (vision-language model).
-  - **Graph-RISE** (graph-based image-text retrieval).
-  - Standard SGG-based matching models.

-## Results

-Our experiments show that **graph-aware retrieval models** outperform naive baselines in capturing fine-grained scene structure.
-Hybrid models combining local and global matching perform best under high variance satellite scenes.

-## What’s Missing / Future Work

-- A **standard retrieval benchmark** for graph-based remote sensing tasks.
-- **Ablation studies**: evaluating node-only, edge-only, and full-graph matching.
-- Further exploration of **multilingual or multimodal grounding** in complex geospatial environments.
+- Structured evaluation across various scene types and relation complexities.

+We compare our graph-based retrieval pipeline against a wide range of baselines from multimodal and remote sensing literature, including:

+- **Vision-language models**: RemoteCLIP, GeoRSCLIP, RS-M-CLIP, SkyScript, AIR.
+- **Prompt and image retrieval methods**: PIR-ITR, PIR-CLIP, SWPE.
+- **Graph and attention-based approaches**: AMFMN, GaLR, SWAN, HVSA, DOVE, KAMCL, PE-RSITR, MSA.
+- **Knowledge-augmented and embedding models**: EBAKER, iEBAKER-Split, LRSCLIP.

+> *Note: The benchmarking pipeline is still under development, and integration of these baselines is in progress.*

+This benchmark aims to standardize scene-graph-driven image-text retrieval evaluation in satellite imagery, encouraging reproducibility and cross-method comparison.